 John Richard MALLINSON: Died 14 October 1934 at Pomborneit.
 Born in Portland, John spent time in Merino and Hamilton as a child and young man.
 He completed an apprenticeship as a blacksmith and wheelwright and opened a business in Coleraine.
 After eight years, he moved to Timboon and then Camperdown in 1894 where he again ran a blacksmith’s shop.

-Having lived in a number of towns and with his work as a blacksmith he had many friends with horse interests including Cobb and Co drivers of renown and like John Johnstone (above) Adam Lindsay Gordon.
+Having lived in a number of towns and with his work as a blacksmith he had many friends with horse interests including Cobb and Co drivers of renown and the likes of John Johnstone (above) Adam Lindsay Gordon.

 Frederick WRIGHT: Died 14 October 1934 at Camperdown.
 Frederick Wright was born in Cambridgeshire, England around 1842 and arrived at Corio Bay, Victoria aboard the Omega aged fourteen.
 He worked as a nurseryman in the Geelong district before learning to drive bullocks.
 At eighteen years of age, he took a load of flour to the goldfields at Stawell, the first bullock wagon driven into that area and he only had bush tracks to follow.
 He moved to Camperdown in 1871 and ran a dairy farm and a chaff mill and later a butcher shop.
 He was an original member of the Camperdown Turf Club.
 He had thirty-five grandchildren and thirty-nine great-grandchildren at the time of his death.